-A home repair program would provide grants to lower income and fixed Summary income homeowners who may be struggling with their home's maintenance needs.
-Such a program would help to stabilize households and reduce displacement, including households in manufactured housing.
-Catalyst Partnerships NW, based out of Beaverton, already operates a home repair program that has benefitted Wilsonville residents by connecting homeowners with volunteers from local faith organizations including Grace Chapel and Community of Hope Lutheran Church.
+A home repair program would provide grants to lower-income and fixed-income homeowners who may be struggling with their home's maintenance needs.
+Such a program would help stabilize households and reduce displacement, including households in manufactured housing.

+Catalyst Partnerships NW, based in Beaverton, already operates a home repair program that has benefitted Wilsonville residents by connecting homeowners with volunteers from local faith organizations including Grace Chapel and Community of Hope Lutheran Church.
 Catalyst Partnerships NW mobilizes volunteers to provide home repairs and remodeling services for elderly, disabled, and under-resourced homeowners.
 The group is funded through tax-deductible donations.
-The City could help to support such a program by providing direct grant funding, helping to the organization pursue grants, and offering City resources and organizational support.
-Policy Objectives 2 (Homogynorship) 4 (Poducod Displacement) 7 (Social Equity)
+The City could help to support such a program by providing direct grant funding, helping the organization pursue grants, and offering City resources and organizational support.

-Policy Objectives 3 (Homeownership), 4 (Reduced Displacement), 7 (Social Equity) Summary of Stakeholder Feedback Members of the task force were especially supportive of programs to reduce displacement and support community partnerships.
-Potential Impact to ◆◆ Impact would focus on existing homeowners, especially older residents and those with limited mobility.
+3 (Homeownership), 4 (Reduced Displacement), 7 (Social Equity)

+Members of the task force were especially supportive of programs to reduce displacement and support community partnerships.

+♦ to ♦♦ Impact would focus on existing homeowners, especially older residents and those with limited mobility.
 The level of impact depends on the amount of funding that the City could provide.

-Administrative Effort ♦ to ♦♦ Depends on program parameters and City involvement.
-Key Considerations Does the City have funding capacity available to support a home repair program?
-How can the City best develop a partnership with Catalyst Partnerships NW or other groups?
-Next Steps Conduct outreach with potential partners to determine the City's role.
+♦ to ♦♦ Depends on program parameters and City involvement.

+- Does the City have funding capacity available to support a home repair program? - How can the City best develop a partnership with Catalyst Partnerships NW or other groups?

+- Conduct outreach with potential partners to determine the City's role. - Determine City's capacity to fund projects, provide in-kind support, or identify potential program participants.